If You Don't Support Poverty, Increase PWD!

 Dear [politician’s name],

-My name is [name] and I am writing to you from [city / constituency] in order to urge you to continue the $300 per month increase to income and disability assistance, and to further increase income and disability assistance to livable rates.
+My name is [name] and I am writing to you from [city / constituency] in order to urge you to increase income and disability assistance to livable rates of $1800 monthly, which would bring BC PWD in line with Canada's poverty line.

 Poor and disabled people have been living in an ongoing crisis of poverty, inaccessibility and injustice for far too long, which has been maintained by provincial legislation and policy.
-The recent temporary increase of $300 significantly helped poor and disabled people gain access to basic necessities, such as healthy food, medication, and safe housing.
+The temporary pandemic increase of $300 significantly helped poor and disabled people gain access to basic necessities, such as healthy food, medication, and safe housing, but it didn't go far enough.

-Withdrawing this increase will force people back into choosing which bills to pay and starving at the end of the month.
-[We / disabled and poor people in BC] need the $300 to live.
+At the current level, BC PWD rates force people back into choosing which bills to pay and starving at the end of the month.
+[We / disabled and poor people in BC] need $1800 a month to live.

-Do the right thing: make the $300 increase permanent.
+Do the right thing: raise BC PWD rates to $1800 a month.
 I urge you to:

 2. Permanently raise income assistance rates to at least the poverty line, indexed to inflation; and